 Las Fallas, literally translated to “The Failures,” is a four-day Spanish festival of arts and culture in Valencia.
 During the day, you wander around admiring the innovative monuments and installations and, at night, you watch fireworks and enjoy the party.
 The festival’s name foreshadows the weekend’s climactic ending: the artists light all of their pieces on fire.
 It’s an unforgettable ride you can’t find anywhere else (and, no, Burning Man doesn’t count).

 April 14 - 20: Semana Santa in Málaga

 During the week before Easter, you can find procesiónes, or religious parades, thundering through cities and towns all across Spain.
 The participants sport a unique look consisting of tall, pointy hats that show just the eyes and floor-length cloaks and carry extremely heavy floats depicting various religious scenes.
-In Málaga, they take Holy Week to another level, offering spectators more than a dozen processions per day—one even features the Spanish Legion!
+In Málaga, they take Holy Week to another level with an April fair offering spectators more than a dozen processions per day—one even features the Spanish Legion!
 They sell bleacher seats for those who’d rather avoid the crowds, but get ready to pay.
 While you’re down there, make sure to try torrijas, a seasonal sweet treat made of bread soaked in milk, sugar, cinnamon and eggs.
 They’re a Semana Santa staple.